-knowledge of the underlying model.
+We demonstrate this fact in Figure 1 by filtering the Lorenz-96 spatiotemporal dynamical system without any knowledge of the underlying model.
 The Lorenz-96 system represents a simplified weather system on a midlatitude and is a common benchmark for spatiotemporal filtering methods due to its chaotic dynamics and moderate dimensionality.
-Notice that the Kalman-Takens filter does not equal the performance of the parametric filter; however, this should be expected since the parametric method is given full knowledge of the true model whereas the Kalman-Takens filter has only the short noisy training data set from which to learn the dynamics.
+Notice that the Kalman-Takens filter does not equal the performance of the parametric filter, however, this should be expected since the parametric method is given full knowledge of the true model whereas the Kalman-Takens filter has only the short noisy training data set from which to learn the dynamics.

-One key application of the Kalman-Takens filter is to data sets where one has no knowledge of the underlying dynamics.
-However, we also show that the proposed approach has significant advantages when the true model is known, but imperfectly.
-In Secs.
-III and IV, we show that the filter has only a small loss of performance compared to parametric methods that have the perfect model.
+One key application of the Kalman-Takens filter is to datasets where one has no knowledge of the underlying dynamics.
+However, we will also show that the proposed approach has significant advantages when the true model is known, but imperfectly.
+In Sections III and IV we will show that the filter has only a small loss of performance compared to parametric methods which have the perfect model.
 In exchange for this small loss of performance compared to perfect knowledge, the Kalman-Takens method offers extreme robustness to model error.
 Since we make no model assumption at all, the results are free from the biases these strong assumptions introduce.
-In Sec.
-V, we demonstrate the advantage of the new approach by showing that introducing a small amount of model error (by simply perturbing parameters) leads to the parametric filtering methods being outperformed by the Kalman-Takens filter.
-We return to the Lorenz-96 example at the end of Sec.
-IV.
+In Section V we demonstrate the advantage of the new approach by showing that introducing a small amount of model error (by simply perturbing parameters) leads to the parametric filtering methods being outperformed by the Kalman-Takens filter.
+We will return to the Lorenz-96 example at the end of Section IV.

-As a precursor to this article, we note that Kalman filtering was used in Ref.
-[43] to fit parameters of a global radial basis function model based at unstable fixed points in delay coordinates, which were in turn estimated by another method.
+As a precursor to this article, we note that Kalman filtering was used in [43] to fit parameters of a global radial basis function model based at unstable fixed points in delay coordinates, which were in turn estimated by another method.
 In contrast, our approach is in the spirit of fully nonparametric statistics.